 If you’re a coffee drinker, road trips present a conundrum: Overspend your travel budget (and, in many cases, venture far out of your way) on quality coffee from high-tone local cafes, or subsist on the stale, scorched brew provided by the motel lobby.
 Alternatively, you can discover the joy of self-reliance by concocting your own coffee, preferably at a scenic overlook or highway monument.
 Bonus points if you offer a cup to a fellow road tripper.
 We recommend Jetboil.

 There comes a point where the hours of driving, the miles of highway, and the litany of big rigs slowing you down start to get to you.
-(For me, that point was usually three-quarters of the way across Interstate 70 through Kansas on the way to Colorado.)
+To help you prepare for the unexpected, we recommend including the following essentials in your emergency kit:

 - Headlamp and flashlight